 - An acceptable deviation from the threshold level in the non-critical direction (i.e. in which the QoS is improving) may be set to limit the amount of signalling.

-The level(s) relate to value(s) of the QoS KPIs defined in TS 28.554 [10], for the relevant 5QI:
+The level(s) relate to value(s) of the QoS KPIs, for the relevant 5QI:

-- for a 5QI of GBR resource type, the Reporting Threshold(s) refer to the QoS flow Retainability KPI;
+- for a 5QI of GBR resource type, the Reporting Threshold(s) refer to the QoS flow Retainability KPI as defined in clause 6.5.1 of TS 28.554 [10];

-- for a 5QI of non-GBR resource type, the Reporting Threshold(s) refer to the RAN UE Throughput KPI and/or delay in RAN KPI as defined in TS 28.554 [10].
+- for a 5QI of non-GBR resource type, the Reporting Threshold(s) refer to the RAN UE Throughput KPI and/or delay in RAN KPI as defined in TS 28.554 [10] and TS 28.558 [50].

 - In a subscription, the Notification Correlation Id and the Notification Target Address.